Top tech stocks are in correction territory. Here's why - KESQ

 “If you believe in this whole reopening and estimates of GDP growth … that means growth is less scarce,” he told me. “[Then the] value sector has at least the possibility to play catch up.”

-See here: The KBW Bank Index, which tracks top US lenders, is up more than 20% this year.
-The Nasdaq, meanwhile, has almost wiped out all of its 2021 gains.
+See here: The KBW Bank Index, which tracks top US lenders, is up 23% this year.
+And the Dow Jones rose almost 1% on Monday.
+But the Nasdaq has almost wiped out all of its 2021 gains, and is now down more than 2% this year.

 Many strategists think the declines are healthy, and that share prices of many tech companies shot up too much, too fast.